isabella232/core-services-learn.en/help/website-implementation/analytics.md

 ### Validate the Track Link Beacon

-Now you will want to make sure that this hit goes in when you scroll down to the New Arrivals section of the Home Page of our site.
+Now you will want to make sure that this hit goes in when you scroll down to the Featured Products section of the Home Page of our site.
 When you first load the homepage, the request shouldn't be made, but as you scroll down and the section comes into view, the hit should fire with our new values.

 1. Open the [Luma site](https://luma.enablementadobe.com/content/luma/us/en.html) in your Chrome browser and make sure you are at the top of the home page.
 1. Click the **[!UICONTROL debugger icon]** ![Open the Experience Cloud Debugger](images/analytics-debuggerIcon.png) to open your [!UICONTROL Adobe Experience Cloud Debugger]